Kakifrucht/HalfminerSystem/HalfminerCore/README.md

     - If repairing single item, checks if it is a stack (permission required)
   - /sell
     - Show sell menu
+    - Allows selling item at position in menu with */sell itemposition*, first item with /sell 1
     - Toggle automatic selling
     - /clearcycle alias forces a new sell cycle
   - /signedit